Kansas City Chiefs: Training camp and practice facility

 From 1992 to 2009 the Chiefs conducted summer training camp at the University of Wisconsin–River Falls in River Falls, Wisconsin.
 The Chiefs' 2007 training camp was documented in the HBO/NFL Films documentary reality television series, Hard Knocks.
 After the passage of a $25 million state tax credit proposal, the Chiefs moved their training camp to Missouri Western State University in St. Joseph, Missouri, in 2010.
 The bulk of the tax credits went for improvements to Arrowhead Stadium with $10 million applied to the move to Missouri Western.
 A climate-controlled, 120-yard NFL regulation grass indoor field, and office space for the Chiefs was constructed at Missouri Western adjacent to the school's Spratt Stadium before the 2010 season.

 Outside of training camp and during the regular season, the Chiefs conduct practices at their own training facility nearby Arrowhead Stadium.
 The facility is located near the Raytown Road entrance to the Truman Sports Complex just east of Interstate 435 and features three outdoor fields (two grass and one artificial turf) as well as an indoor facility with its own full-size field.

+On December 22, 2025, the Chiefs announced plans to move their headquarters and training facility to Olathe, Johnson County, Kansas.